Terminus-Project/Terminus-Bot/README.md

 a channel using the channel script's `join` command.

 Remember, you can use the help script's `help` command to get a list of commands and help with specific commands.
-The command list will only show you commands you are authorized to use.

 ## Reporting Problems